RGBz/cyclet/README.md

 When this method is called, **it will not be passed any data**.
 Instead, you should retrieve the data from the store through the custom methods you define on the store.

+In fact, the `methodName` is entirely optional and should only be used if you want to do something special when the store's state changes.
+Otherwise you can just let the component re-render itself using the store's updated state.

 ##Store API

 **set(updateDiff: Object, callback: Function)**